Well, inquisitive reader, over the years I have made several attempts at maintaining a creative web presence.

 This time I have a plan:

-- To make sure that I keep up with my publishing schedule, I have a stock-pile of pre-written blogs; so if I miss writing some weeks it won't be a disaster.
-Also, squarespace lets me pre-schedule publication which helps to keep me organized.
+- To make sure that I keep up with my publishing schedule, I have a stock-pile of pre-written blogs; so if I miss writing some weeks it won’t be a disaster.
+Also, WordPress lets me pre-schedule publication which will help to keep me organized.

-- Squarespace accounts are not very expensive (this is costing me less than Netflix for the year) but they do cost money.
-Hopefully that will keep me feeling like I should use the service so as not to have wasted my money.
+- My Webhosting isn’t overly expensive (this is costing me less than Netflix for the year) but it does cost money.
+Hopefully, that will keep me feeling like I should use the service so as not to have wasted my money.

-- This time I have done more to promote the blog, because having readers is a good motivation for writing.
+- This time I have done more to promote the blog, and having readers is a good motivation for writing.